GittyBittyLitty/OpenEPaper/Tag-protocol-timing.md

 ### "Shorten latency during config"
 Lastly, there is a "shorten latency during config"-setting.
 If set to "yes", all the above settings are ignored and sleep time is set to 40 sec while a websocket is connected.
 If using [[Home Assistant|Home-assistant]], a websocket is always connected, so the setting should be set to "no" to avoid the tags sleeping only 40 sec all the time.

-So because of the restrictions on battery usage, it's not possible to make the tag react in real time.
-Most of the time, the delay will be about 40-60 seconds.